Board of Directors

 President

-Mandy Horton Walker has taught students from kindergarten through adulthood in a variety of settings in Florida.
-She is passionate about her calling to serve reading strategies to learners, parents, and colleagues.
-She believes that every age and every stage of learning is the best.
+Today, she continues to be passionate about her calling to serve reading strategies to learners, parents, and colleagues.
+Her focus continues to be on serving learners through nonprofit organizations, including that which she co-founded.
+These organizations are focused on literacy, especially for those who struggle to achieve.
+Mandy believes that every age and every stage of learning is the best.
 She describes students who struggle with reading as learners with dynamic learning profiles and great gifts.
+She is grateful for the opportunity to continue helping serve our beloved communities.

-In addition to earning a M.Ed., ESE-VE and several areas of certification and endorsement, Mandy has earned the Wilson Language System Level II and WDT Certificates, the University of Kansas, Center for Research on Learning Strategic Instruction Model Learning Strategies and Content Enhancement Routine Professional Developer (KU-CRL: SIM LS & CER) Certificates, and the Certified Dyslexia Therapist credentialed by the International Dyslexia Association (CDT-IDA).
+Mandy’s credentials include a M.Ed., ESE-VE and several areas of certification and endorsement (Elementary Education (K-6), ESE/Varying Exceptionalities (K-12), English (K-12), Gifted Endorsement, ESOL Endorsement, Reading Endorsement).
+She has earned and maintains the Wilson Language System Level II and Wilson Dyslexia Therapist (WDT) certification, the University of Kansas – Center for Research on Learning: Strategic Instruction Model Learning Strategies and Content Enhancement Routine Professional Developer (KU-CRL: SIM LS & CER) certificates, and the Structured Literacy Dyslexia Specialist (SLDS/CERI) certification from the Center for Effective Reading Instruction (CERI/IDA).

 Vice President